osmandapp/web/main/docs/user/map/vector-maps.md

 ### Map mode

-During day and night, you need to use mode for the map.
-[Map styles](#default-map-styles) have night and day mode styles.
-In this menu, you find the time of sunrise and sunset.
+The map is displayed according to the day or night mode selected from the list.
+And by default and for all new users, the [map style](#default-map-styles) corresponds to the light or dark theme selected in the system settings of your device.

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">